The Isaias Group: Background

 The Isaias Group was founded in the 1930 and since at least 1960 has been investing in the United States, mostly in real estate, business investments, and banking.

 In 1985, the group's bank, Filanbanco, was the sixth largest bank in Ecuador.
 By 1994, it had become the largest.
 Roberto served as executive president and William served as executive vice president until ownership of the bank was transferred to the Ecuadorian state.

 By 2006, the group's six largest companies were: Ecuadorian Television Network (TC Television), Industrial and Commercial Society EICA, Compañía Televisión del Pacífico (Gamavisión), Petromanabí, Producargo Producer of Alcohols, and EICA Emilio Isaias Compañía de Comercio.

 Additionally, the group also owned the Republic National Bank, which became the 5th largest bank in Florida.
 It was founded in 1971 and sold in 1999.
 The bank's mission was to help the Latin American (and especially Cuban-American) community in the 1970s.

 The Isaias Group also controlled a company dedicated to stem cell research, Da Vinci Biosciences, LLC and DV Biologics.
 In 2017, the Orange County California District Attorney filed a case against Estefano Isaias and his son Estefano Isaias Jr. alleging the companies were involved in unfair, unlawful and fraudulent practices.
 The case involved the companies selling of fetal tissue and cells for profit.
+Both companies were agreed to pay $7,785 billion in a settlement and cease operating in California.
+Company principals Andres Isaias, Estefano Isaias Sr., and Estefano Isaias Jr. were named as defendants in the settlement.